disulfidebond/ctakes_processing/README.md

 * --splitCount for the number of files to process per instance [5000]
 * -- instanceLimit for the number of parallel workers to start [10]

 The output will be directories with the naming scheme `ctakes_x_runInstance` where x is the cTAKES version being run.
-Each directory will have log files and an outputDir directory containing gz-compressed XMI files.
+Each output directory from each worker will have log files and an `outputDir` directory containing gz-compressed XMI files.

-If the worker encounters an error with cTAKES, it stops, creates a tar-gz of the input and output directories, and then proceeds to the next batch of input files.
+If a worker encounters an error with cTAKES, it stops, creates a tar-gz of the input and output directories, and then proceeds to the next batch of input files.

 ## Additional General Notes